Minimum Probabilistic Finite State Learning Problem on Finite Data Sets: Complexity, Solution and Approximations: Computational Complexity of MSDpFSA

 Both of these two groupings results in one of two minimal clique coverings.
 Let $V_1=00, \; V_2=10,\; V_3=11,\; V_4=01$.

-When the determinism constraint is added to the integer program, the result is $Q'$ (or equivalently $C'$) instead of $Q$ (or $C$).
-The solver recognizes that $Q \;(or \; C)$ would have to be split in order for determinism to be satisfied, so $Q' \; (or \; C')$ is chosen instead.
+When the unifilar constraint is added to the integer programming formulation, the result is $Q'$ (or equivalently $C'$) instead of $Q$ (or $C$).
+The solver recognizes that $Q \;(or \; C)$ would have to be split in order to satisfy the unifilar property, so $Q' \; (or \; C')$ is chosen instead.
 If we think of the CSSR algorithm in terms of our graph equivalency, the CSSR algorithm does not consider the existence of an edge between $00$ and $10$.
 Let $T$ be Table \ref{table:pvalues}.
 For a vertex $i$, CSSR only places an edge between $i$ and $\argmax_{j\neq i} \{T(i,j): T(i,j)>0.05\}$.Thus, by the CSSR algorithm, the graph is really the image shown in Figure \ref{fig:graph2}.
-In this formulation, there is only one minimal state clustering (minimal clique covering), $G \;(or\;C)$ which does not satisfy determinism, so $G$ is split into four states.
+In this formulation, there is only one minimal state clustering (minimal clique covering), $G \;(or\;C)$ which does not satisfy the unifilar property, so $G$ is split into four states.

+We now state and prove the main result of this paper.
+Like the proof of Theorem \ref{prop:NPhardness}, the proof of the following theorem relies on reduction to the Minimum Clique Cover problem, but the reduction gadget is more complex to construct. \begin{theorem} MSDpFSA is $\mathrm{NP}$-hard. \end{theorem} \begin{IEEEproof} We show that for any arbitrary graph $G$ there is an input sequence $\mathbf{y}$ so that the solution to the Minimum State Deterministic pFSA (MSDpFSA) problem generated from this string solves the minimum clique covering problem for $G$.
+It follows at once that MSDpFSA is $\mathrm{NP}$-hard.

+Let $G=(V,E)$ be an arbitrary graph with vertices $V$ and edges $E$.
+Since $G$ is arbitrary, it may be composed of several components.
+Two vertices $v_1,v_2 \in V$ are in the same \textit{component} of $G$ if there is a walk from $v_2$ to $v_1$.